Skip to main content

 Curology gel moisturizer

-• Wash your hands and face.
-If you can, apply moisturizer to your face when it’s clean.
+• Wash your hands and face: Apply moisturizer to your face when it’s clean.
 Splash your face with warm water and use a gentle cleanser to remove dirt and grime beforehand.

-• Use your fingertips to gently massage moisturizer into your face.
-This allows you to get your moisturizer into the nooks and crannies, like around the nose and eyes.
+• Use your fingertips to gently massage moisturizer into your face: This allows you to get your moisturizer all over your face.

 • If you’re just getting started with Curology, it’s best to wait 10-20 minutes after cleansing to apply your personalized prescription formula.
 This helps avoid irritation, especially when starting a new formula or routine.